 Studying for a degree in law opens up many different and varied roles to pursue, and this course aims to introduce students to some legal knowledge as well as what these different career paths are that will be open to them.
 This two-week programme focuses on all aspects of going into the legal profession – whether you want to be a solicitor, barrister, or perhaps even a constitutional lawyer – the programme looks at them all.
 The course will include academic legal theory, along with case analysis of both criminal and civil cases.
-Students will also get to see the law in action by visiting Oxford Crown Court, and by speaking to a solicitor to get a feel for the day-to-day operations.
+Students will also get to see the law in action by visiting Oxford Crown Court, and by speaking to real legal professionals to get a feel for the day-to-day operations.
 The programme concludes with a mock trial competition which helps students understand the workings of a court and improves their oratory and presentation skills.
 Students will also learn to examine and cross-examine witnesses.

 The course includes: